 How to Set Boundaries at Work for a Healthy Balance: Tips for Disconnecting After the Workday

 In this fast-paced world, we are living in it can be tough to “unplug” ourselves.
 We are constantly bombarded with work emails, calls, and texts outside of the traditional workday!
-On top of that, as remote work has become more prevalent, it makes it even more difficult to establish work/life boundaries.
-Sometimes, it’s just too hard to stay off, hence the need of set boundaries at work.
+On top of that, as remote work has become more prevalent, it makes it even more difficult to set healthy boundaries at work/life.
+Sometimes, it’s just too hard to stay off, hence the need to set boundaries at work.

 Did you know that the “right to disconnect” is actually a proposed human right?
 Yes, you read that right!
 Even though it may surprise you, the right to disconnect shares similarities with several preexisting human rights, such as the right to rest and leisure found in article 24 of the Universal Declaration of Human Rights (UDHR), as well as the right to private life, and the right to family life.